ncar-hackathons/ncar-hackathons.github.io/index.md

 ### Pre-event preparation

+Please consider:

+- following the instructions here: https://github.com/NCAR/ncar-pangeo-tutorial to setup your Python environment on Cheyenne prior to the event.

-Please work through these <a href ="https://ncar-hackathons.github.io/resources/"> educational resources </a> in advance of tutorial and hackathon!
+- working through this [preliminary Python tutorial](https://ncar-hackathons.github.io/python-general/beginners/intro.html) in advance of tutorial and hackathon!

 ### Schedule